 progression ( cyclical or stepwise ).

 The Community and Musicians Rights Organizations Connection

 Speaking of fundamental structures, a humble reminder that there is an underlying format making all of our successes possible.
 A context that is defended at all cost.
-Those who know me well also know that I was introduced on a creative music scene in the late 70's-early 80's, when political conciousness was norm.
+Those who know me well also know that I was introduced on the creative music scene of the late 70's-early 80's, when political conciousness was norm.
 And that I ever since has been an advocate for musicians and artists rights, particularly in times when this has been socially out of fashion.
 These times being no exception.